A9-Dataset: Multi-Sensor Infrastructure-Based Dataset for Mobility Research: Dataset Description

 \subsection{A9 Development Kit}

 The A9 Development Kit (a9-dev-kit)\footnote{\url{https://github.com/providentia-project/a9-dev-kit}} provides a dataset loader for images, point clouds, labels and calibration files.
 It contains a parser to read json label files and a preprocessing module to reduce e.g. noise in point cloud scans or to undistort camera images.
 Furthermore, some data filtering scripts allow you to filter for specific classes or for labels that contain at least 20 points inside a 3D box.
 A loader for calibration files is also provided to load the intrinsic and extrinsic calibration information.
 The projection matrix is used to visualize the 2D and 3D labels on cameras images and LiDAR point clouds.
 In addition, a data converter/exporter enables you to convert the labels from OpenLABEL format into other formats like KITTI, COCO or YOLO.
 Finally, a model evaluation script is provided to benchmark your models on the A9-Dataset.
+The README file in the linked repository provides more information about the usage of the dataset with the development kit.